::p_load(sf, tmap, tidyverse, rvest) pacman

 Notice that light-gray border lines have been added on the choropleth map.

-The alpha argument is used to define transparency number between 0 (totally transparent) and 1 (not transparent).
+argument is used to define transparency number between 0 (totally transparent) and 1 (not transparent).
 By default, the alpha value of the col is used (normally 1).

-- col = border colour,
+= border colour,lwd

-- lty = border line type.
+= border line type.
 The default is “solid”.

 2.4.3 Data classification methods of tmap